Beyond Grid-Locked Voxels: Neural Response Functions for Continuous Brain Encoding: Related Work

-\paragraph{Neural Encoding models} fMRI encoding models have been extensively studied over the past two decades \cite{mitchell2008predicting,huth2016natural,gu2022personalized,tang2023brain, kay2008identifying, gucclu2015deep, naselaris2015voxel}.
-Most existing approaches treat fMRI data as discrete, formulating the problem as a regression task that maps image features to voxel-wise responses \cite{naselaris2011encoding,han2019variational,wang2023better}.
-In these models, fMRI responses are flattened as a 1-D vector, and each voxel is treated independently, ignoring the anatomical structure of the brain.
-As a result, they fail to capture the inherent local smoothness of fMRI responses, where neighboring voxels often exhibit correlated activity.
-To our knowledge, we are the first to develop an anatomically aware continuous encoding model, which leverages the 3D structure of the brain to improve data efficiency and generalization. \paragraph{Implicit neural representation} Implicit neural representations have emerged as a powerful paradigm for modeling continuous signals in computer vision and graphics.
-Instead of storing data on fixed grids, INRs represent signals such as images \cite{sitzmann2020implicit} and 3D shapes \cite{park2019deepsdf, mildenhall2021nerf, chen2019learning, mescheder2019occupancy} as continuous functions parameterized by neural networks.
+\paragraph{Implicit neural representation} Implicit neural representations(INR) have emerged as a powerful paradigm for modeling continuous signals in computer vision and graphics.
+Instead of storing data on fixed grids, INRs represent signals such as images ~\citep{sitzmann2020implicit} and 3D shapes ~\citep{park2019deepsdf, mildenhall2021nerf, chen2019learning, mescheder2019occupancy} as continuous functions parameterized by neural networks.
 A key advantage of this framework is its ability to capture fine-grained structure and support resolution-agnostic queries.
 Inspired by this line of work, we adopt a similar coordinate-based formulation for fMRI encoding.
-Unlike prior voxelwise models that discretize the brain into subject-specific grids, our approach treats brain responses as a continuous function over standardized anatomical coordinates.
+Unlike prior voxel-wise models that discretize the brain into subject-specific grids, our approach treats brain responses as a continuous function over standardized anatomical coordinates.
 To our knowledge, NRF is the first attempt to bring the implicit representation framework to computational neuroscience, enabling anatomically aware, resolution-agnostic modeling of fMRI responses.